Vito Corleone: Fictional biography and early years

 In 1920, Vito is befriended by small-time criminals Peter Clemenza and Salvatore Tessio, who teach him how to survive by fencing stolen dresses and performing favors in return for loyalty.
 Fanucci learns of Vito's operation and demands a cut of his illegal profits or he will report Vito and his partners to the police.
 Vito then devises a plan to kill Fanucci.
 During the festival of Saint Rocco, Vito trails Fanucci from Little Italy's rooftops, jumping from one building to the next, as Fanucci walks home.
 Vito enters Fanucci's building and shoots him in the chest, face and mouth, killing him.
 Vito then takes over the neighborhood, treating it with far greater respect than Fanucci did.

-Vito and Genco start the Genco Pura Olive Oil Company, an olive oil importer.
-It eventually becomes the nation's largest olive oil importing company, and the main legal front for Vito's growing organized crime syndicate.
+Vito and Genco start the Genco Pura Olive Oil Company, an olive oil importing business that eventually becomes the largest in the country.
+Genco Pura also serves as the main legal front for Vito's growing organized crime syndicate.
+With Fanucci's rackets as the foundation, he organizes his growing criminal interests as the Corleone crime family.
+Genco Abbandando is his consigliere, and Clemenza and Tessio are caporegimes.
 Between Genco Pura and his illegal operations, Vito becomes a wealthy man.
 In 1922, he returns to Sicily for the first time since fleeing as a child.
 He and his partner Don Tommasino systematically eliminate Don Ciccio's men who were involved in murdering Vito's family and arrange a meeting with Ciccio himself.
 The elderly Ciccio is nearly blind and deaf, and fails to recognize the now adult Vito.
-When Ciccio asks him to approach, he reveals himself to be the son of Antonio Andolini and carves open the elderly Don's stomach, thus avenging his family.
+When Ciccio asks him to approach, he reveals himself to be the son of Antonio Andolini and kills the elderly Don by carving open his stomach, thus avenging his family.
 Tommasino takes over the town and is the family's staunchest ally in the old country for the next half-century.